SE701ProjectGroup4/git-brunching/backend/README.md

 `$ npm run lintfix`

 - Attempts to autofix any linting violations.
   \*Note.
 This may not be able to fix everything.
-Which means you will need to manualy fix them.
+Which means you will need to manually fix them.

 Before making a pull request.
 Please ensure your code passes all tests and linting.
-Prettier is an optional extention for most common IDE's.
+Prettier is an optional extension for most common IDE's.
 This will help with formatting/linting as you code.

 ---